 LW- Marco Asensio: Real Madrid

-What a star Asensio is, and is going to be.
-He is a wonderful technician, and only seems to score spectacular goals.
+What a star Asensio will be.
+He is a wonderful technician and seems to only score spectacular goals.

 He is also a big game player, scoring in last year’s UEFA Supercup, Champions League semi-final and then final, as well as against Barcelona in this season’s Supercopa.
 Asensio can dribble, pass, shoot and has a wonderful understanding of the game.
-It takes a special player to break into the Madrid first eleven from the academy, and Asensio is certainly that.
+It takes a special player to break into the Madrid first eleven from the academy, and Asensio has done just that.

 ST- Sergio Aguero: Manchester City

 The Manchester City sharp shooter is surely one of the top five strikers in world football?
 The Argentine has the best goals per minutes ratio out of any Premier League striker who has scored ten plus goals in history and is almost unplayable when fit and on form.
 Aguero is exceptional at working a yard for himself before getting a shot away.